In Louisiana, Native Americans struggle to recover from Ida

 38 of38

 ALONG BAYOU POINTE-AU-CHIEN, La.
-(AP) — Driving through her village along the southeastern Louisiana bayou, tribal official Cherie Matherne points out remnants of house after house — including her own — wrecked nine months ago when Hurricane Ida roared through the Pointe-au-Chien Indian Tribe community.
+(AP) — Driving through her village along a southeastern Louisiana bayou, tribal official Cherie Matherne points out the remnants of house after house — including her own — wrecked nine months ago when Hurricane Ida roared through the Pointe-au-Chien Indian Tribe community.

-Trailers from the Federal Emergency Management Agency and travel campers sit next to pilings that elevated homes 14 feet (4.3 meters) off the ground to protect them from flooding.
-But the wind got them this time.
+Beige trailers from the Federal Emergency Management Agency and travel campers sit next to pilings that elevated homes 14 feet (4.3 meters) off the ground to protect them from flooding.
+But it was the wind that got them this time.
 For hours, the Category 4 hurricane tore off roofs and siding, ripped out insulation and scattered treasured belongings.
+It destroyed shrimp boats and tossed crab traps.

 Written By